willcreager/Will-Creager-a-A-Final-Project/README.md

 fetches from the new route, then create a `FeedShow` view that uses the new collection.
 By the end of this phase, users can subscribe to blogs and then view a feed of recent posts from their subscribed blogs.

-[Details][phase-four]

-### Phase 5: Searching for Blogs (~1-2 days)
-I'll create a nav bar at the top of the page so that when you hover over a league the bar will drop down, displaying a list of all the teams in that league.
-Users can then click on a specific team, and it'll redirect them to an index of blogs whose tag matches the selected team.
-By the end of this phase, users can easily see a list of blogs about their favorite teams.

 [Details][phase-five]